StalinMazaEpn/stalin-mc/_posts/2018-11-06-causitives.md

 ---
 layout: post
-title: Active and Passive Causatives!
+title: Active and Passive Causatives
+permalink: /causitives-active-passive/
 ---

-# Active and Passive Causatives

 What`s it?